 In addition to the degree requirements, candidates for admission will also have to satisfy the program prerequisites.

 Consistent with the University admission policy, admission to the Methodist University OTD Program is without regard or discrimination on the basis of race, religion, national origin, sex, age, marital status, or status with regard to public assistance or disability.
 However, becoming an occupational therapist requires the completion of an education program which is intellectually as well as physically challenging, that the candidate should be able to perform in a reasonably independent manner, and reasonable accommodation does not mean that students with disabilities are exempt from certain tasks inherent to the practice of occupational therapy.
 Methodist University’s Program in Occupational Therapy is committed to recruiting, enrolling and educating a diverse student body.

-In addition to the prerequisite requirements, all candidates must achieve a competitive score on the Graduate Record Examination (GRE) taken within the past five years.
-If the candidate is a non-native speaker of English, a Test of English as a Foreign Language (TOEFL) will also be required.
+The MUOTD Program does not require applicants to take the Graduate Record Exam (GRE).
+If the candidate is a non-native speaker of English, a Test of English as a Foreign Language (TOEFL) may be required.

 Two letters of recommendation are required from:

 - A professor, teacher, or academic advisor who is familiar with the applicant’s scholastic performance.

 - A person, other than a relative or friend, who is familiar with the applicant’s professional work capacity, professional behavior, and dependability (a person who supervised observation experiences is encouraged).

 Each applicant must complete a minimum of 50 hours of occupational therapy-related experience or observation of two different settings or populations.
 It is strongly recommended, but not required, that a portion of the hours include observation with an occupational therapist.
 The Admissions process will also consider demonstration of excellent writing skills in the application essay and participation and leadership in extracurricular activities.